ledgersmb/LedgerSMB/.github/PULL_REQUEST_TEMPLATE.md

    in the future
  * Our code base uses a maximum line-width of 80 characters.

-For more coding standards and community guideliness, please consult the links presented above this PR form.
+For more coding standards and community guidelines, please consult the links presented above this PR form.